 The realistic worst-case worth planning for

 For full transparency: the worst realistic outcome for a host on Packhood is NOT a stolen TV or a violent renter.
 It's a renter who ghosts mid-booking with their items still in your space, requiring the platform to coordinate goods removal.
-This happens approximately twice per thousand bookings on the IE side.
-Resolution time: ~30-45 days.
-Net cost to host: 4-6 weeks of vacancy income, no out-of-pocket loss.
+It's an uncommon scenario, and when it happens the resolution process runs to roughly 30-45 days.
+The realistic net cost to the host is a few weeks of vacancy income rather than an out-of-pocket loss.

 For a homeowner who values certainty above all: this is the rare-but-not-zero downside you're accepting.
 For most hosts the trade is clearly worth taking — the realistic worst case is a vacancy month, not a disaster.